 Mahadevi Verma has portrayed a powerful picture of Subhadra Kumari among various other writers fighting for women’s liberation in her book Path ke Saathi.

 In addition to her fight for Indian Independence, she also wrote nearly 100 poems and 50 short stories during her difficult years.
-She opposed the cruel practice of the dowry system and she inspired several women and fought for what was right.
+She opposed the cruel practice of the dowry system, and she inspired several women and fought for what was right.

 Her most famous poem Jhansi Ki Rani is an inspiration to every woman fighting their battles in this patriarchal society.

-Here’s few lines from the poem:
+Here are a few lines from the poem:

 Chamak uthi san sattavan mein, yeh talwar purani thi,